Nixuge/cesco/docs/CONTRIBUTING.md

 # Contributing

-# Contributing to cescosite :
+# Contributing to Cesco :
 You want to contribute to the project, but you don't know how?

 Here is a simple tutorial :